openwalletGH/openwallet-android/README.md

 By the way, if you'd like to add new coins, check out this document provided by Coinomi: [document](https://gist.github.com/CosmoJG/5c75b81b4fdf36398760189908692120).

-You should find that a lot of Coinomi's documentation applies to OpenWallet as well.
-This is because OpenWallet was forked from Coinomi before it ditched the open source model in favor of a more proprietary, "source-available" model. **OpenWallet is, and forever will be, free, libre, and open source!**
+You should find that a lot of Coinomi's documentation applies to Openwallet as well.
+This is because Openwallet was forked from Coinomi before it ditched the open source model in favor of a more proprietary, "source-available" model. **Openwallet is, and forever will be, free, libre, and open source!**

 Anyway, back to the coins.
 Generally you'll need:

 * Electrum-server support
-* OpenWallet core support
+* Openwallet core support
 * A beautiful vector icon
 * BIP32, BIP39, and BIP44 compliance